The Northern Inuit Dogs of HBO's "Game of Thrones"

 Dog experts say these dogs are a mix of several rescue dogs of unknown origins, along with the Alaskan malamute, German Shepherd, and Siberian husky.
 The result is a dog breed not only exquisitely beautiful but canines with great temperaments that make wonderful pets—provided that they are adopted by the right people.

-Pros and Cons of the Northern Inuit Breed
+Pros of the Northern Inuit Breed

 - This dog breed is friendly, affectionate and loyal and is a great family dog.